dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 ceased to exist.

-As a shorthand, we might call the aforementioned questions print/farm/serve, short for: Can it be printed?
+As a shorthand, we might call the aforementioned questions print-farm-serve, short for: Can it be printed?
 Can it be farmed?
 Is it served?
 If the answer to any of these questions is *yes*, then you are most definitely dealing with bad money.

-When looking at the trifecta of print/farm/serve through the lens of Bitcoin, most people will know by now that only 21 million will ever exist, i.e. that you can't print it.
+When looking at the trifecta of print-farm-serve through the lens of Bitcoin, most people will know by now that only 21 million will ever exist, i.e. that you can't print it.
 Fewer people will understand the difficulty adjustment, which is the mechanism that allows Bitcoin's